Ariemeth/gearforce-flutter/README.md

 # gearforce

-This is a project to learn flutter.
-The goal is to produce an application to build army lists for the Heavy Gear miniature game.
+Gearforce is a program to help build unit rosters for the game Heavy Gear Blitz.

-This project is a starting point for a Flutter application.

 More info about Heavy gear can be found at [Dream Pod 9's](www.dp9.com) website.

+## Building

 To build the web server
 ```bash